jmsung/ToolUniverse/docs/guide/building_ai_scientists/gemini_cli.rst

 **Solution 1: Space Configuration (Recommended for Gemini CLI)**

-Use the pre-configured ``gemini-essential.yaml`` Space to access ~400-450 essential scientific tools:
+Use the pre-configured ``gemini-essential.yaml`` Space to access ~400-450 essential scientific tools.

+**Download the configuration file:**

+Download `gemini-essential.yaml <https://github.com/mims-harvard/ToolUniverse/blob/main/examples/spaces/gemini-essential.yaml>`_ from the ToolUniverse repository and save it to your project directory (e.g., ``./examples/spaces/gemini-essential.yaml``).

+Alternatively, if you have cloned the ToolUniverse repository, the file is already available at ``examples/spaces/gemini-essential.yaml``.

+**Configuration:**

 .. code-block:: json